mikegodsfavour/Unicorn-Companies-Analysis/README.md

 - Year Founded – The year the company was established.
 - Date Joined – The year the company achieved unicorn status (valuation above $1 billion).
 - Continent – The continent where the company is located.
-This dataset provides a comprehensive view of unicorn companies, including their valuations, funding details, industries, and
+This dataset provides a comprehensive view of unicorn companies, including their valuations, funding details, industries, and investors, which makes it suitable for performing trend analysis, ROI evaluation, and growth insights in Power BI.

+### Data Connection Detail
+In Power BI, connecting to an CSV file involves specifying the location of the CSV file and defining the data import settings.
+Here are the steps taken in data connection in Power BI.

+1. Open Power BI Desktop
+- Launched Power BI Desktop on computer.